 Here are some of the major myth that can be found about entrepreneurship:

-While entrepreneurs could also be born with creative intelligence, a flair of innovation, and a high level of energy and core of other inborn attributes.
-The making of an entrepreneur occurs through a combination of labour experience, personal contacts, and also the development of business skills acquired over time.
+While entrepreneurs could also be born with creative intelligence, a flair for innovation, and a high level of energy and core of other inborn attributes.
+The making of an entrepreneur occurs through a combination of labor experience, personal contacts, and also the development of business skills acquired over time.
 Other attributes of equal importance also can be acquired through understanding, diligence, and patience.

 Anyone can start a business.
 It is just a matter of luck and guts